A complete map of the Mississippi River begins at the Mississippi River source in Lake Itasca.

 The Mississippi River is the fourth longest river in the world and the tenth most powerful.
 With its major tributary, the Missouri River, the Mississippi drains all, or parts of, 31 US states from the Rocky Mountains in the west to the Appalachian Mountains in the east to the Canada–US border on the north.

-Minnesotans love the scenic and recreational opportunities afforded by the Mississippi River and we have gathered many more Mississippi River facts for anyone who shares our love of this mighty river.

-The Mississippi River in Maps & Views: From Lake Itasca to The Gulf of Mexico: more than eighty glorious full-color maps dating from as early as 1544 celebrate "Ol' Man River," this profound artery at the heart of America, and the extraordinary cities that grew up on its shores, including New Orleans, Memphis, St. Louis, and Minneapolis–St. Paul.
+Minnesotans love the scenic and recreational opportunities afforded by the Mississippi River and we have gathered many moreThe Mississippi River in Maps & Views: From Lake Itasca to The Gulf of Mexico includes more than eighty glorious full-color maps dating from as early as 1544.
+This celebration of "Ol' Man River," features the profound artery at the heart of America, and the extraordinary cities that grew up on its shores, including New Orleans, Memphis, St. Louis, and Minneapolis–St. Paul.

 "A consideration of the Mississippi and its history gives insight into the complex–sometimes nostalgic, sometimes practical–relationship of this country to its most storied river." ~Minnesota Outdoor News

 The Red River, in the bed of glacial Lake Agassiz, drains the northwest part of the state northward toward Canada's Hudson Bay.
 Approximately 10.6 million acres (42,900 km²) of wetlands are contained within Minnesota's borders, the most of any state except Alaska.

 Mississippi river boat cruises are popular ways to enjoy this spectacular natural resource.